Kel-nana/Leaderboard/README.md

 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->

-# 📖 [To do list]
+# 📖 [Leaderboard]

 <a name="about-project"></a>

-To do list is a project meant to master my skills in version control, GitHub flow, webpack, Jest and JavaScript.
+Leaderboard is a project meant to master my skills in version control, GitHub flow, webpack, Gitflow and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>